Michael Rye: Television

 Rye's on-screen television roles included parts on Schlitz Playhouse of Stars, M Squad, 77 Sunset Strip, General Electric Theater, Dr. Kildare, and Wagon Train.

 Later career

 Rye appeared in television and radio commercials until his retirement from advertising in the late 1990s.
 His career, which began in radio, also spanned the video game era in the 1980s, 1990s, and 2000s.
 Rye narrated thousands of training films, videos and software for industrial and workplace functions.

 Rye served as the National President of the Information Film Producers of America (IFPA) in the 1970s for a single two-year term.
 He was also inducted as an honorary, lifetime member of Sperdvac, the Society to Preserve and Encourage Radio Drama, Variety and Comedy.

+Death

 Michael Rye died from a short illness on September 20, 2012, in Los Angeles at the age of 94.
 He was survived by his wife, Patricia Foster Rye.